-Our Heart Study is a graduate student dissertation.
-The Principal Investigator is Torhonda C. Lee, PhD, Associate Professor, Florida A&M University.
-The Co-Principal Investigator is Windy Y. Cunningham, M.S., Doctoral Candidate, Florida A&M University.
+Our Heart Study was the doctoral dissertation of Florida A&M student Windy Y. Cunningham.
+The Principal Investigator was Torhonda C. Lee, PhD, Associate Professor, Florida A&M University.

-The purpose of Our Heart Study is to find out what Black women’s perspectives are regarding their heart disease risk.
-The researchers want to investigate the influence of adverse childhood experiences, social support and coping on heart disease risk among Black women in Wake County, North Carolina.
-The goal is to understand how social support and stress related coping behavior impact heart disease risk.
+The purpose of Our Heart Study was to find out what Black women’s perspectives were regarding their heart disease risk.
+The researchers sought to investigate the influence of adverse childhood experiences, social support and coping on heart disease risk among Black women living in the Stroke Belt states of North Carolina, Georgia, Alabama and North Florida.
+The goal was to understand how social support and stress related coping behaviors impact heart disease risk.

-Our Heart Study includes two phases.
-Phase one involves a focus group.
-During the focus group, Black women will be asked their feedback on developing a questionnaire for collecting information on heart disease, adverse childhood experiences, social support and coping.
+Our Heart Study included two phases.
+Phase one involved a focus group.
+During the focus group, Black women provided their feedback on developing a questionnaire for collecting information on heart disease, adverse childhood experiences, social support and coping.

-During the second phase, women will go online to complete a questionnaire about heart disease, adverse childhood experiences, social support and coping.
-Participation in the focus group is open; however, participation in the online questionnaire is by mailed invitation only.
+During the second phase, women completed an online questionnaire about heart disease, adverse childhood experiences, social support and coping.
+Participation in the focus group and online questionnaire are closed.

-This study is approved by the Institutional Review Board of Florida A&M University.
+This study was approved by the Institutional Review Board of Florida A&M University.